The Future of GTM: Why Buyer Intelligence is Replacing Intent Signals

 This is not a future trend.
 It is already happening.
 Buyers are more independent.
 They research, evaluate, and build consensus before engaging with vendors.
 By the time a sales conversation begins, much of the decision process is already underway.
 That creates a visibility problem for GTM teams.

 If you can’t see who is involved or how a decision is progressing, you can’t time engagement, prioritize effort, or align activity to real opportunities.
-More signals don’t solve that problem.
-They amplify it.
+More data doesn’t solve that problem.
+It amplifies it.
 Only visibility into real buyer behavior does.

 What this changes for pipeline